pepa65/streamupload/README.md

   and make it executable: `chmod +x /root/Caddy`.

 ### Docker
-After cloning this repo and `cd streamupload`, a docker image can be built from the included `Dockerfile` by: `docker build -t streamupload .`.
+After cloning this repo, `cd streamupload`, and setting the variables in `vars` and `mailhash`, a docker image can be built from the included `Dockerfile` by:
+`docker build -t streamupload .`.
 In the case of running on a LAN and not having a DNS A record, start it with:
 `docker run -d -p 8080:80 -v $PWD/uploadpage:/var/www/uploadpage streamupload`.
 In case of a domainname, replace `8080:80` by `443:443`.

 ## Usage
 * Get a streamkey for the target by scheduling a stream (supported are: Restream.io, YouTube.com, Facebook.com).
-* Go to the server's IP address in the browser: `http://$ipaddress` or to the domainname if available: `https://$domainname`.
+* Go to the server's URL in the browser: `http://$ipaddress:8080` or to the domainname if available: `https://$domainname`.
+* Log in with the username and passwors as prepared in `mailhash`.
 * Fill in the form, and click "Schedule Stream".